A review of Gaussian Markov models for conditional independence: Introduction

 \section{Introduction}

 Markov models, or probabilistic graphical models, explicitly establish a correspondence between statistical independence in a probability distribution and certain separation criteria holding in a graph.
 They were originated at the interface between statistics, where Markov random fields were predominant \citep{darroch1980}, and artificial intelligence, with a focus on Bayesian networks \citep{pearl1985b,pearl1986}.
-These two models are now considered the traditional ones, but still are widely applied and nowadays there is a significant amount of research devoted to them \citep{daly2011,uhler2012}.
+These two model { classes} are now considered the traditional ones, but still are widely applied and nowadays there is a significant amount of research devoted to them \citep{daly2011,uhler2012}.
 They both share the modelling of conditional independences: Bayesian networks relate them with acyclic directed graphs, whereas in Markov fields they are associated with undirected graphs.
 However, the models they represent are only equivalent under additional assumptions on the respective graphs.

 In this paper, we review the existing methods for model selection and estimation in undirected and acyclic directed Markov models with a Gaussian parametrization.
 The multivariate Gaussian distribution is among the most widely developed and applied statistical family in this context \citep{werhli2006,ibanez2015}, and allows for an explicit parametric comparison of their similarities and differences.
-The highly interdisciplinary nature of these Markov models {has led to a wide range of terminology in methodological developments and theoretical results}.
-They have usually been studied separately, with some exceptions \citep{wermuth1980,pearl1988}, and most unifying works \citep{sadeghi2014,wermuth2015} are characterized by a high-level view, where the models are embedded in others more expressive and the focus is on the properties of those container models.
+The highly interdisciplinary nature of these Markov model { classes} {has led to a wide range of terminology in methodological developments and theoretical results}.
+They have usually been studied separately, with some exceptions \citep{wermuth1980,pearl1988}, and most unifying works \citep{sadeghi2014,wermuth2015} are characterized by a high-level view, where the models are embedded in other, more expressive { classes}, and the focus is on the properties of these container { classes}.
 By contrast, in this paper we {review} them {from a low-level perspective.
-In doing so, we use a unified notation that allows for a direct comparison between the two types of models.
-Throughout each section, we explicitly compare, in terms of both methodological and theoretical developments, both models.}
+In doing so, we use a unified notation that allows for a direct comparison between the two types of { classes}.
+Furthermore, throughout each section we explicitly compare { them}, in terms of both methodological and theoretical developments.}